deeception/roundrobin/README.md

 #Features
 1. Round Robin Ticket Assignment: Incoming tickets are assigned to users in a cyclic manner, ensuring a fair distribution.
 2. User Management: Five individuals are created as sample users, each having a unique ID, name, and a list of assigned tickets.
-3. Ticket Attributes: Each ticket contains a unique ID, issue description, assigned-to user ID, and raised-by user ID.
+3. Ticket Attributes: Each ticket contains a unique ID, issue description, assigned-to user ID, and raised-by-user ID.
 4. Web Interface: User-friendly web pages for assigning tickets, viewing assigned tickets, and managing users.
 5. Live Demo: The project is hosted live on PythonAnywhere for assessment purposes.